Hermit Crabs Hibernation: Could Something be Wrong?

 Many first-time hermit crab owners worry once they notice their pets are buried inside the substrate.
 It can sometimes be difficult to recognize if this is happening due to some health complication or because of unavoidable and perfectly natural reasons.

 Molting is per se an entirely normal phase in any hermit crab’s life.
-But what if molting is mistaken with hibernation?
+But what if molting is mistaken for hibernation?
 And do hermit crabs hibernate at all?

 Yes, hermit crabs do hibernate if the temperature gets below 68 °F (20 °C).
 Although hibernation is a normal process among many animal species, this is not the case with hermit crabs.
-So, if you hermit crabs start hibernating, it means that something is not right.
+So, if your hermit crabs start hibernating, it means that something is not right.